 - Earthworks, filling and clearing

-Alternatively, some lesser impacting developments such as sheds, rainwater tanks and driveways, may only require the less onerous Complying Development process, or even be exempt from requiring development approval.
+Some lesser impacting developments such as sheds, rainwater tanks and driveways, may only require a Complying Development process, or be exempt from requiring development approval completely.

 When submitting an application, visit Council's Administration Office at 32 Salisbury Street, Uralla.
 Your application will be given a preliminary check to ensure it has been completed correctly.
 The application will then be lodged and an application fee will be payable.
-An application fee quote can be obtained by contacting Council Administration by telephoning (02) 6778 6300.
+An application fee quote can be obtained by contacting Council's Customer Service by telephoning (02) 6778 6300.

-These certificates are mandatory for all structures including outbuildings, however are not required for building developments that are exempt.
+These certificates are mandatory for all structures including outbuildings, however are not required for exempt building developments.

 The NSW State government requires a BASIX Certificate to be obtained prior to Council or PCA issuing any construction certificate or complying development certificate for residential projects.